 Here we give you an in-depth Oris Aquis 39.5 review, discussing its features, build, movement and many more.
-This timepiece comes with great specs, and it is one of the best timepieces for pro-divers as it is water-resistant to a great depth.
-Also, you can read this watch in any lighting condition, when means if you are in a dark environment you don’t have to worry.
+This timepiece comes with impressive features, and it is one of the best watches for pro-divers since it is water-resistant to a great depth.
+Also, you can read this watch in any lighting condition, which means you don’t have to worry if you are in a dark environment.

 For many years, Oris has created well-designed watches with great features.
 However, its Aquis Date watch comes as one of the most popular dive timepieces from the brand.
 Launched in 2011, the Oris Aquis Date boasts of a 43.5mm case that supports an impressive dial.